leokinzinger/TUM-Digital-Marketing-Coding-Challenge-AI-Music/README.md

 # Coding Task – AI & Music

-Welcome to the coding task for the **Chair of Digital Marketing, TUM**.
+Welcome to the coding task for the **Professorship of Digital Marketing, TUM**.

 The goal is to give you a small but realistic impression of the kind of projects we work on (AI, data pipelines, music/audio) and to let us see how you approach such tasks.